-The New Orleans Police Department today announced the number of murders committed to get parking spots in the city this holiday season has decreased sharply compared to the same period last.
+The New Orleans Police Department today announced the number of murders committed while getting parking spots in the city this holiday season has decreased sharply compared to the same period last.
 However, crimes of passion have increased.

 While the number of homicides for people competing to get the same parking spots has dropped, there have been more charges of assault, battery, and disturbing the peace.